 Treat yourself to a newer browser version.
 They're free.

-OnlineNaira deliver a very secure payment platform.
-After more than a about 100 hacker attacks in the last few months, we've learned a thing or two about keeping your information safe.
+OnlineNaira delivers a secure payment platform.
+After more than a few hacker attacks in the past, we've learned a thing or two about keeping your information safer.

 Safeguarding your financial and personal information is one of our most important priorities.
 That's why we automatically encrypt all sensitive information sent between your computer and our systems, ensuring your information is kept private.
 When registering or logging in to our site, we verify that your Internet browser is running Secure Sockets Layer 3.0 (SSL) or higher.
 Information is protected by SSL with an encryption key length of 168 bits (the highest level commercially available).
 We store your personal information and ensure it's heavily guarded, both physically and electronically.
 To further safeguard your bank account details, we do not directly connect our firewall-protected servers to the internet.